 Really, these are pretty simple steps that all stem from realizing that things are going to change and it’s best to go with the newness.
 If you can keep this realization forefront in your mind, you’ll be able to be successful in your job under your new supervisor.

 How do you deal with change at the workplace?

 And in case you were interested, things with my new editor are going pretty well!

-how to deal with organizational change, how to handle organizational change, how to deal with change in the workplace, coping with organizational change, how to deal with a new working position, how to deal with change, how to deal with organisational change, dealing with organizational change, how to cope with organizational change, how to deal with change in an organization
+how to deal with organizational change, how to handle organizational change, coping with organizational change, how to deal with change in the workplace, dealing with organizational change, how to deal with a new working position, how to deal with change, how to deal with organisational change, poundrwe